 While transaction fees are one of the most important factors to consider as you’re choosing a payment processor, take a look at the additional tools each processor offers.
 Some might include invoicing, fraud monitoring, and other benefits, while others will stick with just payment processing.

-If you want to take your payments even further, consider an all-in-one clientflow platform that allows you to capture leads, vet them, book them (and accept payment), then manage your projects.
+If you want to take your payments even further, consider an all-in-one clientflow management platform that allows you to capture leads, vet them, book them (and accept payment), then manage your projects.

 Accept payments and manage your entire clientflow with HoneyBook